danielroth1/CAE/README.md

 </table>

 ### Renderer
 CAE uses its own OpenGL based renderer.
 It supports simple lighting and texturing.
 Its designed to run in its own thread and, therefore, offers a completely threadsafe access to its rendering components.
-In CAE the separation between logic and renderer is clear defined.
+In CAE the separation between logic and renderer is clearly defined.
 The communicaiton between them is mostly done in so called RenderModels.
 This would allow to easily change the underlying rendering engine if necessary.

 ### Miscellaneous
 A **templated tree data structure** is used to define the scene graph and bounding volume hierarchy, see SGCore.h and BVHCore.
 It is generic enough that it can be used in various other scenarios.